quartilefour/Winnow/README.md

 ### Local Setup
  To configure the system to start on your local machine, make sure you have docker agent running on your laptop.
 Local setup is orchestrated using doker-compose(https://docs.docker.com/compose/gettingstarted/).

- Environment consists of 5 containers.
+ Environment consists of 6 containers.
  * postgres container as db.cscie599.com running on port 5432.
  * adminer container to view the contents of the db.
 The container is running adminer UI at http://127.0.0.1:8090, make sure to change the Database type to postgres(defaults to mysql)
  * webapp container that runs the springboot backend app.
 The springboot backend app can be accessed in UI at http://127.0.0.1:8080
- * ftpfiledownloader container to download ftp files from various sources.
+ * data-downloader container to download ftp/http files from various sources as compressed/uncompressed files.
- * bulkingestion container to insert into postgres from the compressed files downloaded to S3 by ftpfiledownloader container.
+ * data-ingestor container to insert data to postgres from the compressed/uncompressed files downloaded to S3 by data-downloader container.
+ * data-analyzer container that analyzes each gene and meshterm pair using inmemory datastructures and performs chi-squared computation for the pair.
+The computation step can be customized to run for all the possible gene meshterm pairs or only those that have appeared in a common publication.

  To start all the containers we first need to build them.
 (All the docker-compose commands should be run from the directory which has docker-compose.yml file).
 The webapp container requires the java code to be compiled and packaged as a war file.
 You can either build the war file explicitly by running the following commands

  `cd code/winnow` followed by `./gradlew clean build`